masterzen/puppet-textmate-bundle/README.markdown

  * common resources or standard language snippets
  * command to check syntax of manifests (puppet --parseonly)
  * function menu containing hierarchical class/nodes/define and resources titles
+ * validates puppet on save with puppet-lint (1)
+ * validates all puppet in projeto with ctrl+option+v (1)

+(1) To use this tasks you need to have puppet-lint and puppet gems.
+    sudo gem install puppet-lint puppet